Wichtiger Hinweis

 Work steps:

 1. First saw the bamboo tubes into pieces of the same size with clean cut edges.
-The individual stems should be slightly as long as the can is high.
+The individual stalks should be slightly as long as the can is high.

-2. After cutting, roughly clean the inside of the bamboo tubes with a suitable drill bit.
+2. Roughly clean the inside of the bamboo tubes after cutting with a suitable drill bit.
 Tap on the table until all residue has been removed.

 3. Now place the tubes in the empty tin can.
 Make sure that there are no gaps between the tubes.